Ryan Trahan: Early life and education

 Ryan Michael Trahan was born on October 7, 1998, in Sugar Land, Texas.
-He attended Rice High School, where he graduated as valedictorian in 2017.
+He attended Rice High School, where he graduated as a valedictorian in 2017.
 While in high school and then at Texas A&M University, Trahan was a cross country runner, placing third in the Aggieland Open Competition in 2017.
-Trahan later dropped out of Texas A&M to pursue his career after the National Collegiate Athletic Association declared him ineligible to compete as a student athlete due to advertising his business interests.
+Trahan eventually dropped out of Texas A&M University after the National Collegiate Athletic Association ruled him ineligible due to using his YouTube channel to share running videos while advertising his company as a student athlete.
+(Note: At the time, the National Collegiate Athletic Association had restrictions on student athletes taking sponsorships from brands; these rules were altered in June 2021.)

-Social media career
+Career

-Trahan started his YouTube channel on October 26, 2013.
+Trahan started his YouTube channel on October 27, 2013.
 Originally producing content on running, Trahan now creates a variety of content, largely focused on visiting one-star-rated establishments around the country.

 Trahan was the winner of the "First Person" category at the 2023 13th Streamy Awards; he also participated in a "creator roundtable" before the ceremony and presented a portion of the event.

+Challenges & Fundraisers

 Penny challenges

 In June 2022, Trahan started a month-long series in which he attempted to travel from California to North Carolina to deliver MrBeast a single penny, using only funds from the original penny.
-Inspired by Gary Vaynerchuk, had previously completed similar challenges, in which he had tried to convert a penny into a thousand dollars and convert a penny into funds to buy a house.
+Inspired by Gary Vaynerchuk, he had previously completed similar challenges, in which he had tried to convert a penny into a thousand dollars and convert a penny into funds to buy a house.
 Trahan announced that the 2022 "Penny Challenge" would also serve as a fundraiser for Feeding America, and set a $100,000 goal.
 By the end of the challenge, he had raised $1.38 million.

 Trahan financed the challenge through completing online surveys, mowing lawns, dog walking, DoorDash deliveries, and selling items such as soft drinks, bottled water, and golf balls, among other methods.
 To incentivize donations, Trahan would reset his funds to an original penny for a $50,000 donation and pledged to get a tattoo of the donor's design if someone donated $100,000.
 The series was largely sponsored by PayPal Honey.

 The following year, Trahan announced he would be doing the challenge again, aiming to get from Paris to New York City in one week while raising $250,000 for Water.org.
 With the support of the public, Trahan raised over $400,000.